knowthelist/ftui/README.md

     [attribute]="DEVICE:READING:PROPERTY"

-DEVICE is the name of the FHEM device e.g. lamp1 or AgroWeather READING is the name of the reading e.g. state or temperature (default: STATE) PROPERTY is the property of the reading.
+DEVICE is the name of the FHEM device e.g. lamp1 or WeatherLocal READING is the name of the reading e.g. state or temperature (default: STATE) PROPERTY is the property of the reading.
 Possible are: value, time, update, invalid (default: value)